Russo-Ukrainian war

 The Russo-Ukrainian war began in February 2014 and is ongoing.
 Following Ukraine's Revolution of Dignity, Russia occupied Crimea and annexed it from Ukraine.
-It then supported Russian paramilitaries who began a war in the eastern Donbas region against Ukraine's military.
+It then supported Russian separatist armed groups who started a war in the eastern Donbas region against Ukraine's military.
 In 2018, Ukraine declared the region to be occupied by Russia.
-The first eight years of conflict also included naval incidents and cyberwarfare.
-In February 2022, Russia launched a full-scale invasion of Ukraine and began occupying more of the country, starting the current phase of the war, the biggest conflict in Europe since World War II.
+The first eight years of conflict also involved naval incidents and cyberwarfare.
+In February 2022, Russia launched a full-scale invasion of Ukraine and began occupying more of the country, starting the current phase of the war, the largest conflict in Europe since World War II.
 The war has resulted in a refugee crisis and hundreds of thousands of deaths.

-In early 2014, the Euromaidan protests led to the Revolution of Dignity and the ousting of Ukraine's pro-Russian president Viktor Yanukovych.
-Shortly after, pro-Russian protests began in parts of southeastern Ukraine, while unmarked Russian troops occupied Crimea.
-Russia soon annexed Crimea after a highly disputed referendum.
+In early 2014, the Euromaidan protests led to the Revolution of Dignity and the flight of Ukraine's pro-Russian president Viktor Yanukovych.
+Immediately after, unmarked Russian troops occupied Crimea.
+In March 2014, Russia annexed Crimea after an illegitimate referendum.
+Meanwhile, pro-Russian protests began in parts of southeastern Ukraine.
 In April 2014, Russian-backed militants seized towns and cities in Ukraine's eastern Donbas region and proclaimed the Donetsk People's Republic (DPR) and the Luhansk People's Republic (LPR) as independent states, starting the Donbas war.
-Russia covertly supported the separatists with its own troops, tanks and artillery, preventing Ukraine from fully retaking the territory.
+Russia covertly supported the separatists with its own troops, tanks, and artillery, preventing Ukraine from fully retaking the territory.
 The International Criminal Court (ICC) judged that the war was both a national and international armed conflict involving Russia, and the European Court of Human Rights judged that Russia controlled the DPR and LPR from 2014 onward.
 In February 2015, Russia and Ukraine signed the Minsk II agreements, but they were never fully implemented in the following years.
-The Donbas war became a static conflict likened to trench warfare; ceasefires were repeatedly broken but the frontlines did not move.
+The Donbas war became a static conflict likened to trench warfare; ceasefires were repeatedly broken, but the frontlines did not move.